wp-plugins/threewp-broadcast/readme.txt

 * <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting image field types using the ACF plugin.
 * <strong>Attachment Shortcodes</strong> copies attachments specified in custom shortcodes.
+* <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly..
+* <strong>Event Organiser</strong> adds support for Stephen Harris&#8217; <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
 * <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
+Sync Taxonomies
+* <strong>Sync Taxomnomies</strong> synchronize the taxonomies of target blogs with those from a source blog.
 * <strong>User & Blog Settings</strong> can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
 * <strong>Views</strong> adds support for WP Types and Views content templates.
 * <strong>WooCommerce</strong> allows product variations to be broadcasted.